ArtinRezaee/GeoIP/README.md

 ![image](https://user-images.githubusercontent.com/22065489/153741720-6c993abc-4488-4140-8b26-6f7114c4a0b9.png)

 ## Running the Application
-To run this application, first make sure you have docker desktop, then run `docker-compose up -d`.
-Once completed, you should be able to see 2 containers one for `backend` and one for `frontend` under the `geoip` working directory on docker desktop
+To run this application, first make sure you have docker desktop.
+Clone this repository and then run `docker-compose up -d` in the root of the project.
+Once completed, you should be able to see 2 containers one for `backend` and one for `frontend` under the `geoip` working directory on docker desktop.
+Visit `localhost:3000` on your browser to view the application.

 ## Tech Stack Used
 ### frontend: